AI4ScienceConf/AI4ScienceConf.github.io/source/about.md

-##### **Mission & Goal**
+The intersection of artificial intelligence and scientific discovery has led to transformative advancements across disciplines—from accelerating molecular design and materials discovery to enhancing climate modeling and understanding complex biological systems.
+As AI tools become increasingly sophisticated, their integration into scientific workflows is reshaping how we formulate hypotheses, analyze data, and simulate natural phenomena.
+However, the rapid growth of this interdisciplinary field has also highlighted the need for dedicated spaces to discuss methodologies, share breakthroughs, and establish best practices.

-International Conference on AI for Science (CAIS) aims to foster a collaborative community bridging AI researchers and scientists interested in AI applications for scientific discovery.
+The Conference on AI for Science (CAIS) aims to foster a collaborative community bridging AI researchers and scientists interested in AI applications for scientific discovery.
 Given the surging interest in both fields, this event seeks to provide a structured platform for engagement, addressing publication models, venues, and community-building efforts.

-##### **Why Now?**

-- Significant interest from both AI and scientific communities.
-- The need for a structured and dedicated venue to facilitate cross-disciplinary collaboration.
-- Opportunity to establish a sustainable system for AI-driven scientific advancements.

-##### **Why Us?**

-The organizing team has extensive experience in conference planning and a strong commitment to advancing AI for Science.
+CAIS aspires to become a nexus where cutting-edge AI techniques meet real-world scientific challenges, promoting interdisciplinary dialogue, knowledge exchange, and long-term partnerships that advance both AI methods and scientific inquiry.